 Shaun Taylor has been painting and evolving his 'style' over the course of many years.
 He constantly seeks to find new ways to visually express the way he sees the world.
 Some of his work focuses on social commentary and is best expressed in his collages while other works are purely for the sake of design.
-The abstract paintings tend to be either concerned with the actual act of painting as is revealed in the more 'painterly' expressive works while others are more concerned with color theory and its psychological attributes (for example; the effects of color on human emotion and activity).
+His abstract paintings tend to be either concerned with the actual act of painting as is revealed in the more 'painterly' expressive works while others are more concerned with color theory and its psychological attributes (for example; the effects of color on human emotion and activity).
 Occasionally, his works tend to concentrate on the symbolic references of color.
 And when the artist is in a jocular mood, he constructs 'found object' art using discarded materials such as rusty car parts, driftwood, and old toys into works that convey a sense of humor.

 1983 to present / Art Instructor, Designer, Print Maker, Art Appraiser, Art Director, Painter and Illustrator

 1983 / Studied graphic arts and illustration / Art Institute of Houston